tykimseoul/tods/README.md

 python Telemanom_test.py
 ```
 If the script finishes correctly, you are done with the installation.

+Now you can similarly run a script of your choice inside the container.
+Remember to rebuild the Docker image once you update a file.

 # Examples
 Examples are available in [/examples](examples/).
 For basic usage, you can evaluate a pipeline on a given datasets.
 Here, we provide example to load our default pipeline and evaluate it on a subset of yahoo dataset.